Are you trying to lose weight? Or perhaps you're looking for natural ways to reset your body?

 Let's get started!

-Water Fasting — An Overview
+What is Water Fasting? — An Overview

+So, what is water fasting?
 Water fasting is when someone doesn't eat but instead drinks nothing but water.
 The restricted diet means no tea, coffee, alcohol, or even zero-calorie sports drinks.

 Most water fasts last for between 1-3 days without medical supervision.
 However, some fasts with medical care can last up to 40 days.